pattiphilippe/security/02 Rainbow/readme.md

 `rsc` will contain the rainbow table, the cracked passwords and the cracked passwords hashes.

+You can find the documentation of the project into the `doc` folder.

 ## How to
 To set up the project and launch it with default values, use command `make`.
 It will :
 * install or update `sqlite`, `libsqlite3-dev`, `gcc-8` and `g++-8`,